CancerCollaboratory/dockstore-ui/app/docs/workflows.md

 Upon successful submission and publishing of the workflow, a resynchronization call will be made to fetch all available data from the given sources.

-The user may then browse to the 'Versions' tab of the new container, where tags (corresponding to GitHub/Bitbucket tag names) may be edited.
+The user may then browse to the 'Versions' tab of the new container, where tags (corresponding to GitHub/Bitbucket/GitLab tag names) may be edited.

-The fields in the form should correspond to the actual values on GitHub/Bitbucket in order for the information to be useful to other users.
+The fields in the form should correspond to the actual values on GitHub/Bitbucket/GitLab in order for the information to be useful to other users.
 Selecting `Hidden` will prevent the tag from appearing in the public listing of tags for the workflow.

 ### CLI Client

 The `dockstore` command line has several options.
 When working with workflows, use `dockstore workflow` to get a full list of options.
-We recommend you first use `dockstore workflow refresh` to ensure the latest GitHub, Bitbucket and Quay.io information is indexed properly.
+We recommend you first use `dockstore workflow refresh` to ensure the latest GitHub, Bitbucket, GitLab and Quay.io information is indexed properly.

 You can then use `dockstore publish` to see the list of available workflows you can register with Dockstore and then register them.
 This is for you to publish workflows with the simplest structure.
 For now, use manual registration if your workflow has a different structure.
 The key is that workflows you wish to (simply) publish have the following qualities: